BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/introduction.md

  8.1. in addition, data object includes a hierarchical dictionary object (code,translation,description, array of child objects)

- 8.2. in addition, data object includesa full spatial footprint attribute in geojson (a feature collection)
+ 8.2. in addition, data object includes a full spatial footprint attribute in geojson (a feature collection)